frankwu2000/comp551_project2/README.md

  - Overview
 This is a course project for Applied Machine Learning.
-The project used TF-IDF,Ridge regression(L2-regularization) decision tree learning and bagging to classify different language class each sample sentence belongs to.
+The project used TF-IDF,Ridge regression(L2-regularization), decision tree learning and bagging(kinda) to classify different language class each sample sentence belongs to.
 This decision tree learning used information gain to determine priority of all possible split/creating tree node.

 - File structure